This article is part of a larger series on Payments.

 Businesses can pass along these costs in three ways:

 Although you might be able to pass the cost along to customers, you’ll still have to bear the cost of Payment Card Industry (PCI) compliance fees and other associated account costs.
-You’ll also need to consider the impact on the customer—and no one likes unexpected fees at checkout.
+You’ll also need to consider the impact on the customer—no one likes unexpected fees at checkout.

-Where Is Cash Discounting and Credit Surcharging Legal?
+Where Is Cash Discounting & Credit Surcharging Legal?

 There aren’t any significant laws or regulations against cash discounting.
 In the US, cash discounting is legal in all 50 states.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act was passed in July 2010, and one of its stipulations allows merchants to provide incentives for all-cash payments from customers.